Peterborough City Council Archaeological Services (PCCAS) operate within the boundaries of Peterborough Unitary Authority. PCCAS’ main role is to:

 Make a Archaeological Planning Advice request

-To request Archaeological Planning Advice, Charges and Payment, please use the online application form below and payment process appropriate for your purposes below.
+To request Archaeological Planning Advice, Charges and Payment, please use the online application form below.

 Historic Environment Record